-Mare Hill Common covers 40 hectares of heathland, woodland and scrub.
+Mare Hill Common, Witley covers 40 hectares of heathland, woodland and scrub.
 As well as offering the opportunity for people to enjoy and walk in peaceful natural surroundings, Mare Hill Common supports a wealth of wildlife.
 You can access the site from the surround area via access point or by car park off Roke Lane, Witley, GU8 5NZ.

 The heathland communities at Mare Hill are of particular importance as they support a number rare and specialist species of birds, reptiles, invertebrates and plants, and the site is thus protected under both UK and EU law.

 Mare Hill is a prime site for invertebrates such as bees, solitary wasps, and the delicate silver studded blue butterfly.
 Three birds on the European list of threatened species; woodlark, nightjar, and Dartford warbler can be found nesting amongst the heather and grasses.
 Five reptile species, including the threatened sand lizard, take advantage of the cover and relative warmth in amongst the heathland shrubs.

 Traditionally heathland was maintained through livestock grazing and the harvesting of various plants and trees.
 Today, heathland is no longer used for these purposes, and trees and scrub readily grow and shade out the heathers and the grasses.
 Without intervention, the open shrubby heathland landscape is lost and the specialised wildlife communities which rely on this habitat are no longer able to survive.
 We are duty bound to conserve the protected heathland at Mare Hill, and we do this by periodically removing scrub and young trees, and carrying out bracken control to create more space and light for the specialist heathland species.